Skateboard: Risers/wedges

 Wedges can be used to change the turning characteristics of a truck.

 Skateboard multi-tool

 While not part of a skateboard, an all-in-one skateboard tool capable of mounting and removing trucks & wheels and adjusting truck kingpins are commonly sold by skate shops.

 Deck rails

 Deck rails are thin, plastic strips usually screwed into the bottom section of a skateboard to decrease friction while performing slide tricks and protecting the board’s graphic from damage.

+Standard Dimensions

+Popsicle skateboard decks are commonly sold with widths ranging from 7.5" – 9".
+The most commonly used size is probably 8.25" width by 32.475" length.
+The wheelbase is 14.25" from the center with the nose at 7.25" longer than the tail, 6.875".